s0lly/NBody-Physics/readme.txt

 This engine allows the user to input thousands of objects and watch an n-body physics display occur.
+If objects collide, those objects will "merge".

+The number at the top right represents the number of objects remaining in the simulation.

+The camera "locks-on" to the largest mass object and follows it around, moving to any larger object as objects merge.

 It relies on only a few functions and objects to do all the work, so hopefully the code is quite easy to understand and follow.